Things to Know About Insuring Volkswagen Vehicles

 Golf, CC, GTI, Eos, Jetta, Passat

 The VW Jetta is one of the best-selling cars in Canada.
 The Jetta was originally conceived as a Golf hatchback with a conventional trunk.
 It was later given some distinctive styling in the front and interior, evolving into the Jetta design known today.
-Now, it is offered as a four-door sedan, a coupe and a five-door station wagon.
+Now, it is offered as a four-door sedan, a coupe, and a five-door station wagon.

 Since the 1980s, VW has enjoyed popularity amongst car owners in Canada.
 Its entry and mid-level models compete to be some of the best-selling cars in the country.
 In a list of the 2014 best-selling cars in Canada, the VW Jetta ranked sixth.
-More importantly, if you are considering purchasing a VW Jetta, it ranked second in the list of cheapest cars to insure in Canada.
+More importantly, if you are considering purchasing a VW Jetta, it ranked second in the list of cheapest cars to insure in Ontario.

 |Volkswagen Jetta Hybrid|

 |Volkswagen New Beetle|